massefi/stella-translation-benchmark/README.md

 # STELLA: High-Performance Real-Time Translation

-STELLA is an optimization framework for real-time voice translation in healthcare, hospitality, and education[cite: 2, 4].
+STELLA is an optimization framework for real-time voice translation in healthcare, hospitality, and education.
 This repository benchmarks 3-4 model configurations to solve the latency vs. accuracy tradeoff.

 ## 🚀 Performance Summary (Config C)